Is WordPress Free? A Deeper Look Into WordPress Pricing and Reasons Behind It

 This CMS is also open-source, meaning that users get access to its source code for free.
 Thus, those who have sufficient coding knowledge can customize the software in any way they like.

-WordPress is free to use, but has some premium features.
+Is WordPress free to use?
+Yes, but it has some premium features.
 This article will discuss what you can get for free and what you should pay to run a website using WordPress to figure out the necessary budget.